nitschkematthew/nitschkematthew/content/post/spur-and-groove.md

 set.seed(1234)
 ```

 Our starting image was retrieved from the [Sentinel-hub EO browser](https://apps.sentinel-hub.com/eo-browser/?lat=-23.5287&lng=151.8901&zoom=10&time=2019-07-29&preset=1_TRUE_COLOR&datasource=Sentinel-2%20L1C), using the L2A product, true colour bands (4, 3, and 2).
+Use the search function to find a day that is free of cloud.
+Here we are looking at Wistari reef on the left, and Heron reef on the right.

 {{% figure src="/img/2019-01-20, Sentinel-2B L1C, True color.png" %}}

 I then flattened the bands into a single channel grayscale image and boosted the contrast in a photo editor.
 This will create larger ridges then an image with a flatter profile.
-You can do this for in many different photo editors (photoshop, lightroom, gimp), and even free web tools: I like [Photopea](https://www.photopea.com/).
+You can do this for in many different photo editors (photoshop, lightroom, gimp), and even free web tools, for example, [Photopea](https://www.photopea.com/).

 {{% figure src="/img/2019-01-20, Sentinel-2B L1C, True color_bw.png" %}}